Express Plumbing Heating & Air Blog

 Is the water not draining out of the machine after the cycle ended?
 If so, the problem is likely inside the appliance.
 If there is an issue with the drain tube or pump, your washing machine will not drain properly.
 There are ways to test for these issues.

 The drain tube could be clogged.
 To check, remove the drain tube attached to the washer.
 Make sure this is clear.
 You can do this by simply blowing air through it.
 You could also try using a simple hair removal snake to see if you can pull the obstruction through.
 If this seems to be clear, the problem is likely at the pump for the machine.

-First, fill washing machine with water.
+First, fill the washing machine with water.
 Then, turn the dial to the spin or drain cycle setting and get ready to drain the machine.
 Stand where you have access to the washer dial but can also see the drain standpipe.
 Watch and see how long it takes water to back up out of the pipe and onto the floor.
-If the washer backs up after a few seconds, the clog can probably be cleared with a small hand powered snake.
+If the washer backs up after a few seconds, the clog can probably be cleared with a small hand-powered snake.
 It takes quite a bit of time to back up, it is probably pretty far down the pipe.
-To clear this you will need a medium sized snake fed through a clean-out to clear the clog.
+To clear this you will need a medium-sized snake fed through a clean-out to clear the clog.